 Advertising is another common business expense.
 This includes any paid promotions, whether through traditional media such as print, radio or TV, as well as the variety of online advertising options such as search engines and social media platforms.
 Any promotion of your business would fall under advertising expenses.

 Repairs and maintenance is a common expense for many businesses.
-However, this kind of expense is not a regular one - it only occurs when machinery and equipment need to be maintained or repaired.
+However, this kind of expense is not a regular one - it only occurs when machinery and equipment need to be maintained or repaired (usually just every now and then).

-Repairs and maintenance expenses would apply if your business has office equipment like a copying machine or a computer server, or manufacturing machinery that needs to be serviced or repaired every now and then.
+Repairs and maintenance expenses would apply if your business has office equipment like a copying machine or a computer server, or machinery in a manufacturing business that needs to be serviced or repaired.

 Let's see how business expenses affect the basic accounting equation: